THC-QA/QA_SFIA_Project/README.md

 + A barebones CRUD functional website has been created in python, HTML, and CSS.
 It uses the Flask module with Jinja2, mysqlDB, and WTForms.
 Issues have been encountered involving WTForms implementation.
 Several of the user stories have been completed, but the others are on hold until the usefulness of a user system is decided on.
 A Requirements file has been added to the Flask app, currently hosted on a different repository pending Jenkins integration.

++ Website updated to full compliance with brief.
+User stories revised to reflect updated understanding of technical complexities.
+Favicon added as joke branding.
+Jenkinsfile added, and installation and pre-installation processing started.
+Problems involving exported environmental variables.

 ### End Point

 ## Risk Assessment